Taritsyn/BundleTransformer/src/BundleTransformer.Csso/readme.txt

    =============
    RELEASE NOTES
    =============
-   JavaScript Engine Switcher was updated to version 3.0.0.
+   1. JavaScript Engine Switcher was updated to version 3.1.0;
+   2. Json.NET was updated to version 12.0.2.

    ====================
    POST-INSTALL ACTIONS